rasid05/AI_Writing_Assistance/README.md

 **Solution**

-A **Generate button** was added so the API runs only when the user explicitly requests a response.
+A **Generate button** was added and wrap all content in **streamlite form** so the API runs only when the user explicitly requests a response.

 ---